Maria Anna Victoria of Bavaria

 Maria Anna Christine Victoria of Bavaria (Marie Anne Victoire; 28 November 1660 – 20 April 1690) was Dauphine of France by marriage to Louis, Grand Dauphin, son and heir of Louis XIV.
 She was known as la Grande Dauphine.
 The Dauphine was regarded a "pathetic" figure at the court of France, isolated and unappreciated due to the perception that she was dull, unattractive and sickly.
-She is the ancestor of all Spanish monarchs following her son Philip V.
+She is the ancestor of all Spanish monarchs following her son Philip V, except for Joseph Bonaparte.